Dssdiego/ElixirDocs/Documentation/docs/cli.md

 -client      | Forces the engine to run as a *Client* -headless    | Forces the engine to run without a Window/GUI (Graphical User Interface) -nosteam     | Disables the *Steam* module
+-teste     | This is a realtime change test!